2600hz/kazoo/doc/installation.md

 * Kazoo
   * Provides all application logic for the system, the brains of the operation.
 * RabbitMQ
   * Messaging system using AMQP, it provides command and control as well as allows examination of running system state.
 * Kamailio
   * Provides the SIP processing for the system.
 For the purposes of this guide we will assume that it is always installed on the same server as Kazoo.
 * Freeswitch
   * Provides all media handling for calls.
 In a multiple server cluster there will typically be dedicated Freeswitch servers.
-* Bigcouch
+* CouchDB
   * Provides the database for configuration and reporting for a cluster.
-Typically you will want Bigcouch running on multiple servers in a cluster for redundancy purposes.
+Typically you will want CouchDB running on multiple servers in a cluster for redundancy purposes.
 * HAProxy
   * Provides load balancing and request distribution.
-Also routes internal system connections between components and Bigcouch.
+Also routes internal system connections between components and CouchDB.
 * Monster-UI
   * Provides the Kazoo web interface for configuration and monitoring of the system.